-In order to receive text alerts from CU Denver Alerts!, students, faculty, and staff should add (or update) "CELLULAR" contact information in the student or faculty/staff CU Denver | Anschutz Portal.
+In order to receive text alerts from CU Denver Alerts!, students, faculty, and staff should add (or update) "CELLULAR" contact information in the student or faculty/staff CU Denver Portal.
+Log in using your university credentials and select the "my info" tile.

 In an effort to keep information current during an evolving situation, email and text emergency notifications will be brief and may direct the reader to the CU Denver/Auraria Information Line.
-Follow up information will be disseminated by the aforementioned methods for emergency messaging, as necessary.
+Follow-up information will be disseminated by the aforementioned methods for emergency messaging, as necessary.